Join Our Mailing List

-The Portals Project at the CSU Dominguez Hills in Winter 2017 will primarily focus on Criminal Justice Dialogues between Chicago and Mexico City in addition to special conversations and activities to be announced.
+The Portals Project at the Mercado La Paloma in December 2017-March 2018 will primarily focus on Criminal Justice Dialogues between Chicago, Baltimore, and Mexico City in addition to special conversations and activities to be announced.

 Criminal Justice Dialogues are conversations between cities and communities around the U.S. and Mexico about how people feel about policing in their communities as part of a research study conducted by the Justice Collaboratory at Yale University.
 These mutual one-on-one conversations on both sides ask participants to consider the following question: